peterhinch/micropython-nano-gui/README.md

  5. `fgcolor=None` Foreground color: if `None` the `Writer` default is used.
  6. `bgcolor=None` Background color, as per foreground.
  7. `bdcolor=False` If `False` no border is displayed.
-If `None` a border is shown in the `Writer` forgeround color.
+If `None` a border is shown in the `Writer` foreground color.
 If a color is passed, it is used.
  8. `label=None`  A text string will cause a `Label` to be drawn below the LED.
 An integer will create a `Label` of that width for later use.